About Us

 Vacancies on the Palm Springs Preservation Foundation Board of Advisors are filled with appointments made by our Board of Directors.
 These advisors provide our directors with advice, insight and expertise on a wide array of matters including strategic planning, advocacy, financial objectives, corporate compliance, public relations, education and outreach, membership growth, etc.

-The Palm Springs Preservation Foundation’s Board of Advisors is composed of four volunteers:
+The Palm Springs Preservation Foundation’s Board of Advisors is composed of five volunteers:

 Brad Dunning